ceph/ceph/doc/radosgw/dynamicresharding.rst

 Lifecycle fixes
 ---------------

-For clusters which had resharded instances, it is highly likely that the old lifecycle processes would've flagged and deleted lifecycle processing as the bucket instance changed during a reshard.
-While this is fixed for newer clusters (from 13.2.6 and 12.2.12), older buckets which had lifecycle policies and would've undergone reshard will have to be manually fixed by issuing the following command
+For clusters that had resharded instances, it is highly likely that the old lifecycle processes would have flagged and deleted lifecycle processing as the bucket instance changed during a reshard.
+While this is fixed for newer clusters (from Mimic 13.2.6 and Luminous 12.2.12), older buckets that had lifecycle policies and that have undergone resharding will have to be manually fixed.

+The command to do so is:

 ::